bluerail/mr_smime/README.md

 ## Usage

-Setup a certificate-path in your applicaion.rb:
+Setup a certificate path in your application.rb:

 ```ruby
 module MyApp